Texas City, Texas: Demographics

-The median income for a household in the city was $35,963, and for a family was $42,393.
-Males had a median income of $36,463 versus $24,754 for females.
-The per capita income for the city was $17,057.
-About 12.0% of families and 14.9% of the population were below the poverty line, including 20.5% of those under age 18 and 11.2% of those aged 65 or over.

-Racial groups

 The Hispanic and Latino population's percentage of the overall population of Texas City had increased to 29.9% in 2017 from 27% in 2010, and by then the city had a Hispanic supermarket and other businesses catering to Hispanics.
 The African-American percentage had declined to 28% in 2017 from 30.8% in 2010.

 Economy

 The Texas City economy has long been based on heavy industry, particularly shipping at the Port of Texas City, as well as petroleum and petrochemical refining.
 The Texas City Industrial Complex is a leading center of the petrochemical industry.
 Within this complex, the Galveston Bay Refinery operated by Marathon is the second-largest petroleum refinery in Texas and third-largest in the United States.
 The Port of Texas City became the third-leading port in Texas by tonnage and ninth in the nation.
 In recent decades, the city's planners have made efforts to diversify the economy into tourism, health care, and many other sectors.
 As early as 1974, Texas City was placed on the top-ten list for the EPA superfund.
 Outdated practices for the disposal of toxic waste have continued there for years.